gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

     void main() {
       // because v_normal is a varying it's interpolated
-      // we it will not be a uint vector.
+      // so it will not be a unit vector.
 Normalizing it
       // will make it a unit vector again vec3 normal = normalize(v_normal);